dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1918: Racial bias leads to harmful consequences.
+### T1918: Harmful beliefs lead to discrimination and prejudice.

 |Support|
 |---|